SamEspe/big-data-challenge/README.md

 1. Run the Google Colab to extract, transform, and load the data.

 I recommend using Google Colab to run the `.ipynb` files instead of Jupyter Notebook, since the files establish an environment in which the code will execute properly.

+Many thanks to my instructor, Dominic LaBella, for his Helper Files, instruction, and guidance.